-While in law school, James was a representative on the student bar association and served as vice president of the business law association.
-He also did research for an adjunct professor that culminated in a published Law Review Comment.
+While in law school, James was a Student Representative on the Student Bar Association and served as Vice President of the Business Law Association.
+He also did research for an adjunct professor that culminated in a publication of his Law Review Comment addressing alternative methods for businesses to raise capital for growth and innovation.

 A transplant from Raleigh, James enjoys spending time on the coast.
 He is an avid fisherman, surfer, and boater.